black-leopard-consulting/kendo-ui-grid-csv-export/README.md

 kendo-ui-grid-csv-export
 ========================

-An Angular directive that exports a CSV from a Kendo UI grid ( Work in progress)
+An Angular directive that exports a CSV from a Kendo UI grid.

 DEMO: http://plnkr.co/edit/3VdcvbPx6JvwelUimZNu?p=preview